 Cold Weather Rule

-From October 15 to April 15, RPU acknowledges and complies with the State of Minnesota Cold Weather Rule for Municipal Utilities under Minnesota Statutes, Section 216B.097.
-Click here to view and download the fillable Cold Weather Rule brochure.
+From October 1 to April 30, RPU acknowledges and complies with the State of Minnesota Cold Weather Rule for Municipal Utilities under Minnesota Statutes, Section 216B.097.
+Click here to view and download the fillable Cold Weather Rule brochure or to access the fillable Cold Weather Protection Application.

 Payment Assistance Options